 Read the full list of benefits in the policy summary booklet.

-Which countries will my student holiday insurance cover?
+Which countries does student travel insurance cover?

-Your insurance needs to cover you in all the countries you're visiting, as well as every stop you make on the way (even if you're only passing through the country on an interrailing trip).
+Your student travel insurance needs to cover you in all the countries you're visiting, as well as every stop you make on the way (even if you're only passing through the country on an interrailing trip).

 If you're heading to Europe, a European travel policy should meet your needs.
 We also include the following countries in our European travel insurance: